 The American Third Position Party, which promotes white nationalism, nominated a presidential ticket this past week.
 Independent film director Merlin Miller was selected as the presidential nominee, and professor Virginia Abernethy was chosen as his running mate.

 Miller posted the following statement on the announcement:

 America, the greatest nation ever conceived, is now on the precipice and needs her patriots to come to the rescue.

 In his column today at LP.org blog, 2008 Libertarian Party VP candidate Wayne Root takes Republican presidential contenders Gingrich and Perry to task for their attacks on Mitt Romney’s record at Bain Capital.
 Excerpt:

 Newt Gingrich and Rick Perry need a lesson in capitalism from my father.
 Their attacks on Mitt Romney this week are not just disgusting and insulting, they are ignorant.
-They’ve ruined their Presidential ambitions and damaged their credibility as conservatives.

 A couple of videos of news networks interviewing former NM Governor Gary Johnson after his switch from the race for the Republican presidential nomination to the Libertarian one:

 Fox Business – Freedom Watch with Judge Andrew Napolitano: